nexmew/8PuzzleAI/README.md

 ## A* Search with Misplaced Tile Hueristic
-The second algorithm choice solves
+The second algorithm choice solves the puzzle with

 ## A* Search with Euclidean Distance Hueristic
 The third and last algorithm choice solves the 8 puzzle using a hueristic which updates based on changing euclidean distances.